 Weight: 198g (7oz)

-Colours: 11 available
+Colours: 10 available

 The New Outlander backpack is very similar to the Gonex, but it has two zipped pockets on the front as well as a zipped pocket inside and two mesh water bottle holders on the sides.
-A carabiner clip is included so you can attach items to the backpack.

-It has excellent reviews on Amazon and would work well for most travellers, but we preferred the Gonex because it’s slightly lighter and cheaper and the fabric looks less wrinkled.
-If you’ll use the extra external pocket, this could be the best packable backpack for you.
+It has excellent reviews on Amazon, but for a budget bag we prefer the Gonex because it’s slightly lighter and cheaper, and the fabric looks less wrinkled.

 Click here to see the latest prices of the New Outlander daypack.

-Eagle Creek Packable Daypack
+Eagle Creek Packable Backpack

-It’s a good option if you want a lightweight bag with a more stylish design than the ultralight daypacks.
-It’s one of the nicest looking bags we reviewed with an attractive matte grey fabric (although it’s described as black) and would be ideal for city travel.
+It’s one of the nicest looking bags we reviewed with an attractive matte grey fabric (although it’s described as black) that’s ideal for city travel.

 It’s the smallest bag on the list but still fits the basics for a day out.
 It packs down small into its outside pocket and has a clip for attaching it to your luggage (or use it for keys when it’s inside the pocket).
-The main compartment is lockable which is a rare feature on these small daypacks.

 There’s one mesh water bottle holder but no inside pocket or sternum strap.
 The back has no padding and the shoulder straps have the typical minimal mesh padding.